Prepay Meters Worsen Energy Inequality In UK - UrduPoint

 "In extreme cases the reports we've received suggest this has led to some vulnerable customers being left without power for days or even weeks.

 "This is completely unacceptable, especially as we head into a very challenging winter."
-In Arnos Grove, Pierre-Joseph counts every single pound of electricity or gas.
+In north London, Pierre-Joseph counts every single pound of electricity or gas.

 "Basically, all of my appliances are off most of the time," she said.